kedacore/keda/SECURITY.md

 ### Public Disclosure Processes

 If you know of a publicly disclosed security vulnerability please IMMEDIATELY email the [KEDA maintainers](mailto:cncf-keda-maintainers@lists.cncf.io) to inform about the vulnerability so they may start the patch, release, and communication process.

+### Compensation

+We do not provide compensations for reporting vulnerabilities except for eternal gratitude.

 ## Communication